 People rarely consume too much zinc.
 Usually, zinc excess results from consuming acidic foods or beverages packaged in a zinc-coated (galvanized) container.
 In certain industries, inhaling zinc oxide fumes can result in zinc excess.

-People may have nausea, vomiting, and diarrhea.
-Inhaling zinc oxide fumes can cause rapid breathing, sweating, fever, and a metallic taste in the mouth—a disorder called metal fume fever.
+People who consume too much zinc may have nausea, vomiting, and diarrhea.
+Inhaling zinc oxide fumes can cause rapid breathing, sweating, fever, muscle aches, and a metallic taste in the mouth—a disorder called metal fume fever.
 Consuming too much zinc for a long time can reduce the absorption of copper Copper Deficiency Copper deficiency is rare among healthy people and occurs most commonly among infants who have other health problems or inherit a genetic abnormality.
-Most of the copper in the body is located... read more , cause anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
+(See also Overview of Minerals.)
+Most of... read more , cause anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more , and impair the immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more .

 Diagnosis of Zinc Excess